samuelgfeller/slim-example-project/README.md

 [Slim](https://www.slimframework.com/) micro-framework.

-The primary goal is to provide a modern codebase with a scalable project structure and a range of practical feature implementations.
+The primary goal is to provide a modern codebase with a scalable project structure and the implementation of a range of practical features.
 These can serve as learning examples or be adapted for developing new applications.